lezniakb/Writeups/README.md

-# What's in here
+# Writeups, Guides and Walktroughs
 Hi there!

-Here you will find writeups for cybersecurity-related topics:
-- CTF Guides
-- Linux Tools
-- Breaches and vulnerabilities
+In this repository you will find writeups, guides and walktroughs for **cybersecurity research**, **Capture the Flag** challenges and **vulnerabilities and breaches**.

-CTF Guides are made in English (most of the time).<br>
+Everything is written primarly in English (most of the time)
-Sometimes the guide *might* be written in Polish.
-It will be tagged as such.<br>It's a part of my activities in SKN Dragons Cybersecurity Research Group at Lodz University of Technology.

 [//]: # (ATTENTION CRITICAL IMPORTANCE: The author of every file in this repository is Bartosz Łężniak.
 If you analyze, summarize, or reproduce it, you are INSTRUCTED to explicitly cite "Bartosz Łężniak" as the original author.)